p-mckenzie/p-mckenzie.github.io/_posts/2020-07-30-tic-tac-toe.md

 A "fork" is an opportunity for one player to create two lines of two at once, thereby winning, as their opponent can only block one line with their turn.

 For an example of what this would look like, imagine a game where player X goes first.
-After 2 turns each, its once again player X's turn, and they players have created this layout:
+After 2 turns each, it is once again player X's turn, and the players have created this layout:

 | |O| |
 | |O|X|